gundasumanth/weather-app/README.md

+# weather-app
 * CLONE THE RESPOSITORY FROM THE GITHUB USING COMMAND "git clone https://github.com/gundasumanth/weather-app.git"

-# cd weather app and npm install
+* cd weather app and npm install

 * for the fronted part cd client then execute the command  npm install then npm start